 When it comes to lodging, you won’t find any luxury or upscale places.
 There are a few campsites and you will mostly rustic or budget – mid range places to stay.
 As most of the visitors to this area are there to enjoy the beach or surf, the hotels in Esterillos Oeste are basic but comfortable.

-We stayed at Hotel La Dolce Vita which is right on the beach with secure parking and very cozy suite like rooms with a small kitchen, living space and separate bedroom area.
+We stayed at Hotel La Dolce Vita which is right on the beach with secure parking and very cozy suite like rooms.
+The rooms had a small kitchen, living space and separate bedroom area.

 Airbnb is getting more popular in Costa Rica (get $40 here) and you can find some nice rooms and apartments in town.
 We booked a room through Airbnb at the Teak Boutique Hotels.
 It was ideal for surfers with a super cozy common area, hammocks, kitchen and nicely remodeled rooms.

 Playa Esterillos Oeste Restaurants

 There aren’t a ton of dining options in Esterillos Oeste but the one place you have to visit is the Los Almendros restaurant for yummy Caribbean and local food.

 For sodas, there are several in town.
 Sod Margherita and Soda Ana are two excellent ones and cheap.
 For 2 typical breakfasts with coffee, we paid $11 at Playa Margherita which is right on the beach where the mermaid statue is.

 Playa Esterillos Oeste’s serene atmosphere, laid back surfing vibe and rural town attracts visitors who aren’t interested in a touristic beach town so if that is what you’re looking for during your Costa Rica trip, then this is a great place for you to visit.

 Read about other beaches in Costa Rica here!